SickRickX2/appunti/CyberSec/Lezione 2.md

 - An exchange in which one side has a heavy load and cannot afford the time to decrypt all incoming messages
 - Authentication of a computer program in plaintext Authentication and encryption combine for meeting security requirements

+>[!note] Message Authentication Code (MAC)
+>A number of algorithms could be used to generate the code.
+However, authentication algorithm need to not be reversible.
+>